LLNL/UnifyFS/docs/testing.rst

 USAGE: ``get_filename app_name app_args [app_suffix]``

-Builds and returns the filename for an example so that if it shows up in the ``$UNIFYFS_MOUNTPOINT`` (when using an existing mountpoint), it can be tracked to its originating test for debugging.
-Error files are created with this filename and a ``.err`` suffix and placed in the logs directory for debugging.
+Builds and returns the filename with the provided suffix based on the input app_name and app_args.

+The filename in ``$UNIFYFS_MOUNTPOINT`` will be given a ``.app`` suffix.

-Also allows testers to get what the filename will be in advance if called from a test suite.
-This can be used for posix tests to ensure the file showed up in the mount point, as well as for cp/stat tests that potentially need the filename from a previous test.
+This allows tests to get what the filename will be in advance if called from a test suite.
+This can be used for posix tests to ensure the file showed up in the mount point, as well as for read, cp, stat tests that potentially need the filename from a previous test prior to running.

-Note that the filename created by ``unify_run_test()`` will have a ``.app`` suffix.
+Error logs and outfiles are also created with this filename, with a ``.err`` or ``.out`` suffix respectively, and placed in the logs directory.

 Returns a string with the spaces removed and hyphens replaced by underscores.